Jaiem12aldana/r-basic/README.md

 11. Introducción a distribuciones de probabilidad

 Hola Jaime Aldana
-Modifiying it fron my local file
+Modifiying it from my local file
+Modifiying it from the web version